 - Week 4: Complete Proposal Review and Issue PO

 The CTC accesses data from a Construction Cost Database of over 275,000 tasks with associated costs for all areas of construction.
 Each task contains a detailed description, unit of measurement, and unit price.
 The labor, material, and equipment price components reflect local prices, prevailing wages, and working conditions at the time of publishing.
 There are a set of Technical Specifications for each of the construction tasks and general conditions that contain the specific contract language concerning the execution of the contract.

 Change orders are greatly reduced because the contractor participates in the Joint Scope Meeting with the owner and field personnel.
-This up front, open communication eliminates the misunderstandings and mistakes that lead to most change orders.
+This up front, open communication eliminates the misunderstandings that lead to most change orders.
 The owner has the right to change the Scope of Work at any time during the project.

 Extra work and changes are priced using the preset unit prices in the Construction Task Catalog for the owner’s specific area.
-The contractor is motivated to be efficient and effective to reduce costs, but will not sacrifice quality or customer satisfaction, because the contractor’s performance dictates his or her opportunity for future work.
+The contractor is motivated to be efficient and effective without sacrificing quality or customer satisfaction.
+Ultimately, the contractor’s performance dictates the opportunity for future work.

 Local, minority/women owned businesses and residency initiatives can be handled on a project-by-project or program-wide basis.
 The owner has the right to approve all subcontractors prior to issuance of the purchase order.
 Any specific conditions of the project, such as bonding or special insurance, is specified in the purchase order.

 The adjustment factors are modified on the anniversary date of the contract award, based on the Construction Cost Index (CCI) in the Engineering News-Record.
 The average CCI for the current year is divided by the average CCI for the base year and equals the increase or decrease in the construction costs.
 The percentage is multiplied by the original adjustment factor and thus equals the adjustment factor for the next 12 months.